graphhopper/directions-api-js-client/README.md

 # JavaScript client for the Directions API

+This project offers JavaScript clients and examples for the [GraphHopper Directions API](https://graphhopper.com).

-Try the live demos [here](https://graphhopper.com/api/1/examples/).
+**Try the live examples [here](https://graphhopper.com/api/1/examples/).**

 Also see how we integrated the Routing and the Geocoding API to build a fully featured maps application called [GraphHopper Maps](https://graphhopper.com/maps/)

 First step to play with the code is to get this repository: